gianlucadetommaso/volatile/README.md

 <td>

 ### Betty
 Betty is a risk-lover: she believes that what is going up will keep going up and jumps on it.
 She buys a stock only if it is rated as HIGHLY ABOVE TREND, with a maximum transaction of 3.33% of her current capital.
-She sells a stock as soon as she makes a 10% profit or a 3% loss from it.
+She sells a stock as soon as she makes a 10% profit or a 3% loss out of it.
 </td>
 </tr>
 </table>